-Okay 2020 was hard.
-As a busy family, many of our routines, norms and even standards went out the window.
-And with good reason, ours (and everyone else on the planet) whole world turned upside down this year.
-I know not too much has changed in January 2021 but I am craving some normalcy in my life.
+As a busy family, with back to school comes with returning to many of our routines, norms and even standards that slipped away in the summer.
+We are all craving some normalcy in our lives as we come out of the pandemic.
 I think this is the perfect time for a little kickstart and we’re starting in the kitchen.
-This new year, my family is going to focus hard on meal planning every week.
+This new school year, my family is going to focus hard on meal planning every week.

 And while we aren’t necessarily calling this a resolution, it’s a good time to make a goal for your family by taking a few minutes out of one day to think ahead to what your week is going to look like.
 If you were someone who loved to grocery shop, 2020 most likely changed your tune and a lot of us moved to online shopping which makes planning that much easier.
 In fact, meal planning will also save you money on groceries (buying only what you need means little to no waste).

-Here are the goals I hope to achieve by adding meal planning to 2021;
+Here are the goals I hope to achieve by adding meal planning to this school year;

 - Create healthy habits and routines